Web development and hosting at affordable prices

 If you want premium features and I decide it’s suitable for everyone, I’ll look at bundling it, so you get more value.

-However, if it’s a one-off, or I can’t negotiate bulk licenses (e.g. Yoast Premium), that would raise the annual fee accordingly.
-Such extras would require payment upfront, or direct by yourself if you prefer.
+However, if you want me to sort a one-off, or I can’t negotiate bulk licenses (e.g. Yoast Premium), that would raise the annual fee accordingly.
+Such extras would require payment upfront.

 The plans are priced ‘per year’

-Monthly payment options are available, but, as is standard, they work out more expensive.
+Monthly payment options are available, but, as is standard, they are more expensive.

-On its own, if you wanted WPforms – with authorize.net support (for card payments) – at full price it’s around £520 a year.
-A securely hosted site with WPEngine is another £504 per annum, a theme like Customizr another £93 a year.
-As you can see, it rapidly adds up, already approaching £1,200.
+On its own, if you wanted WPforms – with authorize.net support (for card payments) – at full price, it’s around £500 a year.
+You’ll want SMTP etc on top, so another few hundred.
+A securely hosted site with Rocket is another £350 per annum, a professional theme like Customizr or Astra, more again.
+As you can see, it rapidly adds up.

-I do not charge for my time as such or at all for registered charities.
+I do not charge registered charities for my time as such or at all.
 Themes – web designs – are off-the-shelf and customised slightly to meet your needs.
 It’s quick and efficient.
-If you want to do it the agency way, I’ll consider it or point you in the right direction, but you will have to add another zero to the price.
+If you want to do it the agency way, I’ll consider it or point you in the right direction, but you will probably have to add another zero to the price.

 Themes and web design